 Gather virtually: Grief rituals, such as funerals and end of life ceremonies, help people process their feelings.
 Consider arranging a virtual gathering to help your friends and family connect, share stories, pay respects, and celebrate the life of your loved one.
 The GatheringUs virtual events team can work with you to create a custom, virtual memorial event and handle all of the technology, freeing you up to participate.

 Stay consistent.
 The grief process is just beginning after the funeral.
 Keep leaning into your relationship with the bereaved during the weeks and months to come.
 Birthdays, anniversaries and holidays often trigger grief; put notes in your calendar throughout the year to acknowledge their loss during these times.
 Mourning is a new normal for your loved one and, with lots of support, you have the opportunity to become closer through the process.

 Our mission at GatheringUs is bring together family and friends to support each other and celebrate the life of their loved ones.
-To learn more about our virtual funerals and memorial ceremonies, Contact us here.
+To learn more about our virtual funerals and memorial ceremonies, schedule a free 30-minute consultation with our team.
 We can help with planning, facilitation, tech support, audiovisuals and design, and work with you to create a meaningful and personal event.
 We free you up, so you can be fully present with your community.